amir-the6th/amir-the6th/README.md

 5. [More to know about me](#more-to-know-about-me) <em>(Read it at your own risk)</em>

 ## Little to know about me
-- 💻 I finished a CS program at Seneca College.
+- 💻 I completed a Computer Science program at Seneca College.
-- 📊 Left my learnings after graduation and became a Marketing Technologist for a year.
+- 📊 After graduating, I became a Marketing Technologist for a year.
-- 👨🏻‍💻 Loved it, but loved programming more.
+- 👨🏻‍💻 I enjoyed the role but ultimately found my true passion in programming.
-- 🚀 Kicked off my development journey again.
+- 🚀 I began my development journey again.
-- 🌐 More focused on front-end development this time.
+- 🌐 This time, I am focusing on front-end development.
-- 🌱 Currently pursuing a Front-End Dev Career Path at [Scrimba](https://scrimba.com).
+- 🌱 Currently, I am pursuing the Front-End Development Career Path at [Scrimba](https://scrimba.com).

 - 📫 How to reach me: 📧[Email](mailto:info@arsenicolos.com) | 🌏[Website](https://arsenicolos.com) | [![Amir Sabagh Linkedin](https://img.shields.io/badge/Amir%20Sabagh-blue?style=plastic&logo=linkedin&labelColor=blue)](https://linkedin.com/in/arsenicolos)
 - 🤔 I share a favorite poems of mine called [*Don't Quit*](#motivational-poem) after the Stats section.